Aliases for ITPR2 Gene

 GeneCards Summary for ITPR2 Gene

-ITPR2 (Inositol 1,4,5-Trisphosphate Receptor, Type 2) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include phosphatidylinositol binding and calcium ion transmembrane transporter activity.
-An important paralog of this gene is RYR1.
+ITPR2 (Inositol 1,4,5-Trisphosphate Receptor Type 2) is a Protein Coding gene.
+Diseases associated with ITPR2 include Anhidrosis, Isolated, With Normal Sweat Glands and Anhidrosis.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include binding and phosphatidylinositol binding.
+An important paralog of this gene is ITPR1.

 Receptor for inositol 1,4,5-trisphosphate, a second messenger that mediates the release of intracellular calcium.
 This release is regulated by cAMP both dependently and independently of PKA (By similarity).

 Inositol 1,4,5-trisphosphate (IP3) receptors are a form of ligand-gated ion channels that are activated by cytosolic Ca2+ and IP3.
 They are localized to intracellular membranes, such as the endoplasmic reticulum, and mediate the mobilization of intracellular Ca2+ stores.